Asheville, North Carolina: 1880s

-On October 2, 1880, the Western North Carolina Railroad completed its line from Salisbury to Asheville, the first rail line to reach the city.
+On October 3, 1880, the Western North Carolina Railroad completed its line from Salisbury to Asheville, the first rail line to reach the city.
 Almost immediately it was sold and resold to the Richmond and Danville Railroad Company, becoming part of the Southern Railway in 1894.
 With the completion of the first railway, Asheville developed with steady growth as industrial plants increased in number and size, and new residents built homes.
 Textile mills were built to process cotton from the region, and other plants were set up to manufacture wood and mica products, foodstuffs, and other commodities.

 The 21 mile distance between Hendersonville and Asheville of the former Asheville and Spartanburg Railroad was completed in 1886.
 By that point, the line was operated as part of the Richmond and Danville Railroad until 1894 and controlled by the Southern Railway afterward.
-Following major changes in the industry because of the competition from automobiles, railroad restructuring resulted in Asheville's final passenger train, a coach-only remnant of the Southern Railway's Carolina Special, making its last run on December 5, 1968.

 Asheville had the first electric street railway lines in the state of North Carolina, the first of which opened in 1889.
 These were replaced by buses in 1934.

+Three people were lynched in Asheville in the 1880s and 90s: John Humphries (1888), Hezekiah Rankin (1891), and Bob Brackett (1897).
+The three men were memorialized with historic markers in 2021 through a project launched by the Equal Justice Initiative.